 Ovaledge also displays relationships among your data using algorithms and manual inputs to provide a complete picture of your data.
 Data lineage tracking helps track the data from start to end and to track any errors that occurred along the way.

-Informatica allows business and IT to collaborate with ease.
-It can be deployed on-premise and in the cloud with traditional and big data use cases to provide flexibility.
+Informatica enables business and IT teams to collaborate with ease.
+It can be deployed on-prem and in the cloud with traditional and big data use cases to provide flexibility.

 IBM is another tool that comes with an integrated data catalog.
-IBM also assesses the value of data and helps identify meaningful data while securing critical data and complying with GDPR.
+IBM also assesses the value of data and helps identify meaningful data while securing critical data and complying with the GDPR.

 Fill the information below to set up a demo.